Factoring vs Line of Credit: Which is Right for My Business?

 - You’ll need professionally prepared documents.
 Your CPA or accountant will need to prepare three years worth of financials.
 Determining the limit on your line of credit is done on historical financials, not forecasted growth.

 One special note on that last point.
 The limit is set based on historical financials, so if you are growing quickly it won’t take long until that line of credit can no longer keep up.
 Asking for a higher limit is an option but it will take time for the bank to consider it so it’s also a good idea to make sure you have other sources of funding available to you.

-More than confirming that you should indeed apply for a line of credit, the main point of this post is that there are many ways to fund your business out there and they are not mutually exclusive.
+The main point of this post is that there are many ways to fund your business out there and they are not mutually exclusive.
 You can – and should – have multiple sources of funding that complement each other well.
 If you and your accountant or bookkeeper can determine your financial needs and goals together, you’ll be well on your way to finding that ideal mix.

 Why Banks Deny Business Lines of Credit

 Even though business lines of credit have a 73 percent approval rate, there’s always the possibility of banks denying a line of credit.
 That approval rate is a bit misleading because it doesn’t consider what percentage of the money requested is actually approved.
 If you request $500,000 but only get approved for $10,000, is that really helpful?
 It’s an unfortunate (and again, stressful) situation, but by maturing and growing your business and taking advantage of different financing options, you can still get funded.
 Below are some of the common reasons this happens.
 Any one of these by itself could cause an entrepreneur to get denied:

 - Too new.
 There’s not enough of a track record yet to make a decision.

 - Not profitable.
 Your financial statements show the business has only been breaking even or losing money.
 Perhaps you hit a speed bump after years of profitability.
 Now you have to start over to prove the business’ ability to generate profits.